 The journey commences south-east of Melbourne at Western Port, with its secluded settlements along the eastern side of the bay.
 Follow the Bass Strait coastline where you will discover holiday towns, unspoilt ocean beaches, rolling sand dunes and spectacular clifftop views.
 Head to the coastal wilderness of Wilsons Promontory, a national park and marine park which surrounds Victoria's most southerly point.
 The final part of the journey eastwards leads to historic fishing villages which lie at the base of the Strzelecki Ranges.

 Soon after passing the turn-off for Lang Lang, the highway becomes known as the Bass Highway, with the South Gippsland Highway branching off eastwards towards Korumburra, which is the most direct route to Wilsons Promontory.
 The next town of significant size you'll come across is Grantville - a service centre for the surrounding district.
 There's a range of eateries along the highway, while less than 500 metres from the shops is Grantville's beach along the eastern side of Western Port where you will find a boat ramp, jetty and a coastal walk track.
+If you have time, the kids will love spending time at Maru Koala & Animal Park.

 Turn off the Bass Highway south of Grantville and head 6 kilometres along Corinella Road to the beachfront community of Corinella.
 Stop off at the Corinella General Store for refreshments then head down to Corinella's scenic foreshore area where you'll find a jetty and boat ramp.
 Good views of the bay can be enjoyed from Settlement Point.